raviwu/spring-todo/README.md

 ## TODOs

-1. User Authentication Checks (Still Problematic, need time to investigate more)
+1. JWT should be expired if user update password
 2. Request Param Validator
-3. Testing should covers main behaviors

 ## Run in Dev Env